Running a Mail Server

 Webmail is a type of mail client that can be installed on your server and accessed from a web browser.
 It allows your users to access their email from your website (example:

-http://example.com/mail anywhere they have access to the Internet.
-Running a web server is a prerequisite for running a webmail client, so you should follow the Hosting a Website guide if you want to run webmail on your Linode, in addition to installing a mail server.
+http://example.com/mail) anywhere they have access to the internet.
+Running a web server is a prerequisite for running a webmail client, so follow the Hosting a Website guide if you want to run webmail on your Linode, in addition to installing a mail server.

 Here are some of the most popular webmail clients: